flutter/website/src/perf/isolates.md

 ## Message passing between isolates

-Dart’s isolates are an implementation of the [Actor model][].
+Dart's isolates are an implementation of the [Actor model][].
 They can only communicate with each other by message passing.
-When messages are “passed” between each other, they are generally copied from the sending isolate to the receiving isolate.
-This means that any value passed to an isolate, even if mutated on that isolate, doesn’t change the value on the original isolate.
+When messages are "passed" between each other, they are generally copied from the sending isolate to the receiving isolate.
+This means that any value passed to an isolate, even if mutated on that isolate, doesn't change the value on the original isolate.

-The only objects that aren’t copied when passed to an isolate are immutable objects that can’t be changed anyway, such a String or an unmodifiable byte.
+The only objects that aren't copied when passed to an isolate are immutable objects that can’t be changed anyway, such a String or an unmodifiable byte.
 When you pass an immutable object between isolates, it is transferred, rather than copied, in order to save CPU memory.
 Because immutable objects can’t be updated, this effectively retains the actor model behavior.

 An exception to this rule is when an isolate exits when it sends a message using the `Isolate.exit` method.
-Because the sending isolate will not exist after sending the message, it can pass the reference to the message while ensuring that only one isolate can access the message.
+Because the sending isolate won't exist after sending the message, it can pass the reference to the message while ensuring that only one isolate can access the message.

-The two lowest-level primitives that send messages are `SendPort.send`, which will make a copy of a mutable message as it sends, and `Isolate.exit`, which will send the reference to the message.
+The two lowest-level primitives that send messages are `SendPort.send`, which makes a copy of a mutable message as it sends, and `Isolate.exit`, which sends the reference to the message.
 Both `Isolate.run` and `compute` use `Isolate.exit` under the hood.